guettli/python-tips/README.md

 # Avoid

-Native GUI (tkinter, gtk, Qt, ...)
+Native GUI (tkinter, gtk, Qt, ...).

+# After the basics

+After you learned the basics of Python learn web development:

+* http
+* html
+* css

+Javascript is not important.
+SQL is important.

 # IDE